 - Taco Seasoning: Again, I like to make Homemade Taco Seasoning, but simply use a packet of your favorite brand from the grocery store to season this taco meat.

-- Step 1: In a large skillet over medium heat.
+- Step 1: Brown the ground beef: In a large skillet over medium heat.
 Add the ground beef and the chopped onion and cook until beef is no longer pink.
 I snuck some chopped green chile peppers into the mix.
 The recipe doesn’t call for this, but I just couldn’t help myself.
 Set aside.

 - Step 2: Add taco seasoning and 1/2 cup of water.
 Stir well and cook for about 15 minutes.